Hack The Box - PC

 netcat HTTP/2 error

-I did a google search for "http2 port 50051" which brought up some results related to gRPC.
+A web search for "http2 port 50051" brought up some results related to gRPC.
 Then, I found that the default port for gRPC is 50051.
 So, I looked for a tool that could be used to interact with gRPC which led to grpcui, an interactive web UI for the gRPC protocol:

 grpcui